Dilli822/CSC_IOST/readme.md

   - Summaries and key points for each subject

 - **💻 Lab Works**
-  - Practical lab assignments
   - Code examples and project guidelines
-  - Solutions to lab exercises

 ####  🎯 Features

 - **User-Friendly Structure:** Easily navigate through topics and subjects.
 - **Regular Updates:** Continuously improved and updated with new materials.
-- **Collaborative Learning:** Feel free to contribute by adding your notes or resources!
+- **Collaborative Learning:** Feel free to contribute by adding and reviewing the notes or resources!

 ####  🔍 Getting Started